 Dental crowns, also known as caps, are fitted over worn or damaged teeth.
 They can also serve a cosmetic purpose, restoring a discolored tooth to its former color.
 During the procedure, our dentist may fit you with a temporary crown in order to protect a damaged tooth while the permanent crown is being manufactured.

 In some cases, our dentist can create a crown for you in minutes.
 CEREC is an acronym for Chairside Economical Restoration of Esthetic Ceramics.
-This high-tech equipment allows us to restore damaged teeth with beautiful custom ceramic crowns in a single visit, completely eliminating the need or multiple appointments over a several week period.
-The process can create a ceramic dental crown, inlays, onlays or veneers using a variety of technologies.
+This high-tech equipment allows us to restore damaged teeth with beautiful custom ceramic crowns in a single visit, completely eliminating the need or multiple appointments over several week periods.
+The process can create a ceramic dental crown, inlays, outlays or veneers using a variety of technologies.